Internationales Studentenhaus Innsbruck

 Internationales Studentenhaus (ISH) is a student accommodation company in Innsbruck, Austria.
 The company that built and owns the residence was founded on 15 February 1952.

 Introduction

-ISH provides accommodation for 670 students attending a university or college in Innsbruck and its surroundings.
-From the beginning, ISH has developed an international orientation, and in some years more than a dozen different nationalities are to be found there, although the majority naturally come from Austria and the neighbouring countries.
+ISH provides accommodation to 670 students enrolled in universities or colleges located in Innsbruck and its surroundings.
+From its founding, ISH has developed an international orientation, and in some instances more than a dozen different nationalities have been represented in its accommodation, though the major demographic comes from Austria and the neighbouring countries.

 All accommodation units have a bath or shower with toilet and a kitchen.
 The main building also contains a number of communal areas and rooms for leisure activities.
 The main building is located at Rechengasse 7.
 The annexes are located at Rechengasse 1, Rechengasse 3 and Hormayrstrasse 12.

 Location

 ISH occupies a central location, with downtown Innsbruck and the historical Old Town in walking distance and direct access to the promenade with cycle paths also on the banks of the River Inn.
 There is one bus stop opposite ISH and a tram and bus interchange about 500 m away.